 As a result of his plan, Tony manages to reach the criminals as they attempt to elude him before reaching their rendezvous point.
 However, they’re forced to stop due to an approaching security checkpoint.
 At the same time, Nanami catches up and drives down some stairs to order to reach her target.

-From there, Tony proceeds to fire a pair of mini-missiles from his car which hits the thieves’ vehicle and tips over.
+From there, Tony proceeds to fire a pair of mini missiles from his car as they manage to hit the thieves’ vehicle and tip it over.
 Afterwards however, Nanami unintentionally crashes into the upturned car as both parties drop their cases.
-Tony then arrives and demands for the return of his Plutonium to the thugs.
+Tony then arrives and demands for the thugs to hand the Plutonium over.

 Just then, the mysterious man from before confronts him and exclaims that Japan doesn’t need Stark and his recklessness.
 Using this distraction to their advantage, the thugs pick up their metal case and take off for their destination.
 Meanwhile, Nanami joins our current group in order to finally get her elusive interview.